How to Book Cheap Flights in South Africa: 12 Proven Strategies

 5. Use Flexible Date Search

-Travelstart and other booking engines allow you to search ±3 days around your ideal date.
-Use this feature.
-Shifting a trip from Friday to Wednesday, or from a school holiday week to the week before, can save significant money.
+Travelstart and other booking engines let you search ±3 days around your ideal date.
+Use it.
+Shifting a trip from Friday to Wednesday, or from a school-holiday week to the week before, can save significant money for almost no inconvenience.

 6. Avoid December and School Holidays If You Can

-South African domestic fares spike dramatically during the December–January period and June–July school holidays.
-If your travel is leisure, even shifting a trip by 1–2 weeks either side of the holiday window can halve your airfare cost.
+South African domestic fares spike dramatically during the December–January festive period and the June–July school holidays.
+If your travel is leisure, even shifting a trip by 1–2 weeks either side of the holiday window can halve your airfare.
+If you can't avoid the peak, book far earlier than usual.
+See the cheapest months to fly →

 The 6–8 AM departure window is often the cheapest of the day across most South African routes.
-These flights are less popular with leisure travellers and the early start deters casual passengers — keeping prices lower.
-They're also the flights least likely to be delayed as the aircraft is fresh at the start of the day's rotation.
+These flights are less popular with leisure travellers, and the early start deters casual passengers — keeping prices lower.
+They're also least likely to be delayed, since the aircraft is fresh at the start of the day's rotation.

 Routes with multiple airlines competing aggressively are always cheaper.
-The Golden Triangle (JNB–CPT, JNB–DUR, CPT–DUR) has the most competition and the lowest fares relative to distance.
-Routes served by only one airline (Airlink to Hoedspruit, Skukuza, Margate) will always be more expensive — there's simply no competitive pressure.
+The Golden Triangle — JNB–CPT, JNB–DUR and CPT–DUR — has the most competition and the lowest fares relative to distance.
+Routes served by a single airline (Airlink to Hoedspruit, Skukuza or Margate) will always cost more, because there's no competitive pressure.
+Compare the main SA airlines →

 This cannot be overstated.
-On FlySafair, Lift, and CemAir, adding checked baggage at the airport costs substantially more than adding it when you book.
-Budget for your bags upfront and include them in your booking.
-This also avoids the stressful moment at the bag-drop queue when you realise you forgot.
+On FlySafair, Lift and CemAir, adding checked baggage at the airport costs substantially more than adding it when you book — FlySafair, for example, charges roughly R155 online versus around R350 at the counter.
+Budget for your bags upfront and include them in the booking.
+It also spares you the stress at the bag-drop queue.

 12. Compare All Airlines at Once

-The fastest way to find the cheapest South African flight is to search all airlines simultaneously rather than visiting each airline's website individually.
+The fastest way to find the cheapest South African flight is to search every airline simultaneously rather than visiting each airline's site one by one.
 Use the VistaVoyage flight search — powered by Travelstart — to see all available options and prices in one place.

 Frequently Asked Questions